christopheradams/elixir_style_guide/README.md

 ## Syntax

 * Use parentheses when you have arguments, no parentheses when you don't.
+This preference holds for both named and anonymous functions.
+For anonymous functions, it's OK to omit parentheses when there is a single argument.

   ```elixir
   # not preferred